-As not many of my peers are mothers, I sought solace in a support group on Facebook.
+As not many of my peers are mums, I sought solace in a support group on Facebook.
 We weren’t friends, but sharing our struggles made me feel less alone.

-So, check in with other new mothers – they may be going through similar experiences and may just need a listening ear.
+So, check in with other new mums – they may be going through similar experiences and may just need a listening ear.
 Mums, we need each other!